dcohen-dalton/csx/source/assignments/2-riemann/riemann.rst

    extending **Riemann**.
 #.
 Use your program to answer the following question: which of the three rules
    is the most accurate?

+.. warning:: Remember to account for the following edge cases:

+   * The value of the polynomial for a given :math:`x` is negative.
+   * The left endpoint is greater than the right endpoint.

 Extension
 ^^^^^^^^^